MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 ![Aggregate the estimated revenue for an account](media/rollup-column-no-hierarchy.png)

-### Aggregate data for a row from the child records, over the hierarchy
+### Aggregate data for a row from the child rows, over the hierarchy

 In this example, we calculate the total estimated revenue of an opportunity including the child opportunities, over the hierarchy.

 ![Aggregate estimated revenue, opportunity hierarchy](media/rollup-column-hierarchy-self.png)

-### Aggregate data for a row from the related records, over the hierarchy
+### Aggregate data for a row from the related rows, over the hierarchy

 In this example, we calculate the total estimated revenue of open opportunities across all accounts, over the hierarchy.